jfrausto/code-refactor/README.md

 SO THAT our own site is optimized for search engines
 ```

-To have a codebase meet accesibility standards we must meet these acceptance criteria:
+To have a code base meet accessibility standards we must meet these acceptance criteria:

 ```
 GIVEN a webpage meets accessibility standards